unitehenry/unitehenry/content/blog/working-hard.md

 ## Zoom Out

-I used to think everything had to be done all in one day.
+I used to think everything had to be done in a single day.
 What I've learned is that it's important to set milestones.

 Instead of tunnel visioning and heads down coding, set a goal like: "by the end of the week, we will have this one thing done."
 It is the typical "under promise, over deliver."
 But I treat it as room to maneuver.
 It doesn't matter how I get there, as long as I deliver it by the time all the stakeholders agreed upon.